Oh Hi There!

 Because I know yall are heathens… here’s the too long; didn’t read.

 TL;DR: Candidates in flight medicine should interview agencies as hard as agencies interview them.
-Ask directly about safety culture, turnover, fatigue, staffing, leadership transparency, operational pressure, and how crews are treated when they say “no.” The discomfort level in the room is often part of the answer.
+Ask directly about safety culture, turnover, fatigue, staffing, leadership transparency, operational pressure, and how crews are treated when they say “no.”

 Are you an experienced flight clinician?
 Add your hard questions below!